jorgenbele/rofi-toggl/README.md

 Usage: rofi-toggl

 Environment:
-  TOGGL_API_KEY  Used to authenticate with toggl
+  TOGGL_API_TOKEN  Used to authenticate with toggl
 ```

 # api